 The SARTrack Member App Update history is here.

 The SARTrack Backpack antenna is now available for sale, and helps to support the development of the SARTrack software.
 The antenna is extremely flexible and strong, and is intended for SAR teams in the field.
 It will greatly increase the coverage of VHF handheld radios and Trackers, and is in fact a requirement if an external (GPS) microphone is used with the radio.
 The frequency range is approx. 8 Mc.
 The default connector is a BNC male.

 You can look at a short video clip of the antenna in use on YouTube.

-Please consider making a donation to support the ongoing development :)
+Please make a donation to support the ongoing development, on the Donations Page.